sammi-turner/Open-Source-CS/README.md

-# The Open Source Computer Science Degree
+# Open Source Computer Science Courses

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.
+This is a curated list of free courses.

 ## Computer Science Basics